Can pets eat Peanut?

 Description

-Peanuts are legumes sold roasted, dry-roasted, boiled, candied, or coated and often used in snacks, baking, and sauces.
-They provide fat and some protein but are calorie-dense for their size.
-Salted and flavored peanuts are common in mixed snack products.
+Peanuts are legumes sold roasted, dry-roasted, boiled, candied, or coated and used in snacks, baking, and sauces.
+They are calorie-dense and high in fat.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.